joaomh/german-credit-risk-classification/README.md

 The business team came to you because they want to understand the behavior and the profile of the most risk clients and our goal here is to create a predictive model to help them

-My goal here is to create a predict model, after that I'll use optuna for hyperparameter optimization then 'rank' the customer in scores and then use the shap for identify each variable is most important
+My goal here is to create a predict model, that I'll use optuna for hyperparameter optimization then 'rank' the customer in scores, and then use the shap to identify each variable is the most important

 # Dataset